gebadakash/Agro_Tourism/README.md

 <h2>Pages</h2>

-1.Home: Overview of the Agro-Tourism services and blog section.
+1. Home: Overview of the Agro-Tourism services and blog section.<br>
-2.About Us: Information about the organization.
+2. About Us: Information about the organization.<br>
-3.Packages: Details of the tourism packages offered.
+3. Packages: Details of the tourism packages offered.<br>
-4.Activities: List of activities available for tourists.
+4. Activities: List of activities available for tourists.<br>
-5.Gallery: Photo gallery showcasing various aspects of Agro-Tourism.
+5. Gallery: Photo gallery showcasing various aspects of Agro-Tourism.<br>
-6.Contact: Contact form to reach out to the organization.
+6. Contact: Contact form to reach out to the organization.<br>
-7.Blog: Latest blog posts related to Agro-Tourism.
+7. Blog: Latest blog posts related to Agro-Tourism.<br>

 <h2>Screen Shots</h2>